TheUnknownLarry/TheUnknownLarry/README.md

 - 👋 Hi, I’m @TheUnknownLarry
 - 👀 I’m interested in Minecraft, Valorant, Coding and Cars
 - 🌱 I'm currently in my fourth semester of studying computer science
-- 📫 You can reach me on Discord through TheUnknownLarry#1366
+- 📫 You can reach me on Discord through @theunknownlarry

 <!---
 TheUnknownLarry/TheUnknownLarry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.